labubuu123/CLiC/README.md

 ## 🚀 Introduction

+Hello, I am an Engineering student.
 Are you an MMU student struggling to log into CLiC?
 Tired of manually entering your student ID, password, and retrieving OTP codes from your Outlook email?
 Sometimes, mistyping the OTP can waste valuable time.

 Introducing **CLiC - MMU**, a solution designed specifically for MMU students to streamline the login process!